-PROF. ULRIKE SCHARA-SCHMIDT is professor for neuropaediatrics and neuromuscular diseases and is one of the leading national and international experts in these areas of clinical care and research.
-She heads the Department of Neuropaediatrics and the Centre for Neuromuscular Diseases in Children and Adolescents at the Children's Hospital of the University Hospital Essen, Germany.
-She is president of the Society for Neuropaediatrics, vice president of the German Brain Council, chair of the Ethics Committee of the Medical Faculty Duisburg-Essen and member of numerous national and international scientific committees and networks.
+PROF. ULRIKE SCHARA-SCHMIDT is Professor for Neuropaediatrics and Neuromuscular Diseases and is one of the leading national and international experts in these areas of clinical care and research.
+She heads the Department of Neuropaediatrics and the Centre for Neuromuscular Diseases in Children and Adolescents at the Children's Hospital of the University Hospital Essen.
+She is president of the Society for Neuropaediatrics, vice president of the German Brain Council, chair of the Ethics Committee of the Medical Faculty Duisburg-Essen and member of numerous national and international committees.
+She has also been a member of the ENMC Research Committee from 2012-2018.